EskelandLab/ShinyArchRUiO/README.md

 # ShinyArchrUiO
   ShinyArchR.UiO(ShinyArchR User interface Open) is an user-friendly, integrative, and open-source shiny-based web app using R programming for visualization of  massive single-cell chromatin accessibility data (scATAC-seq) based on [ArchR](https://archrproject.com), ([Granja et al, 2021](https://www.nature.com/articles/s41588-021-00790-6)).
   Example of web interface on tutorial dataset is available at [ShinyArchR.UiO](https://cancell.medisin.uio.no/ShinyArchR.UiO) website.

+ ## Downsampled tutorial data
+ We utilized the tutorial data downloaded using the getTutorialData()function for Shiny instance of ShinyArchR.UiO.
+The downsampled tutorial data of hematopoietic cells approximately 0.5 GB in size is used for the analysis with the steps described in full manual of ArchR toolkit (https://www.archrproject.com/bookdown/index.html).

 ***
 ## Salient Features
   ShinyArchR.UiO is written in R Programming using Shiny package, enabling its use locally as well as making it available to broader